algolia/generative-relevance/README.md

 - Node.js 22+
 - Anthropic account with API Key (for Claude models)
-- OpenAI account with API Key (for OpenAI models like gpt-4.1-nano)
+- OpenAI account with API Key (for OpenAI models)

 ## Installation